Larry R. Marshall

-Larry R. Marshall is an Australian CEO, author and innovator who invented and commercialized the "eyesafe laser" enabling lasers to be used safely around humans, and the semiconductor green laser which cures blindness in diabetics.
+Larry R. Marshall is an Australian CEO and Innovator who invented and commercialized the "eyesafe laser" enabling lasers to be used safely around humans, and the semiconductor green laser which cures blindness in diabetics.
 He founded 6 tech companies in the USA, delivered two IPOs and is the longest serving CEO of the CSIRO, departing June 2023.
+He is Lead Independent Director of Fortescue & Innovation Chair of Nansonics.

 Education

 Born in Sydney Australia, Marshall graduated from Macquarie University in 1988 with a PhD in physics, doing research with James Piper on nonlinear optics and lasers.

 Research

 In the United States he researched parametric oscillators and diode laser-pumped solid-state lasers.
 Marshall published 100 papers.
 He invented the "eyesafe laser" for LIDAR, the single-frequency solid-state blue laser for submarine imaging, the highest efficiency frequency-doubled laser, UV 289nm laser for detection of biological weapons, the intra-intra-cavity OPO for widely tunable IR medical lasers, and the semiconductor green laser for Ophthalmology.

 Following his PhD work, Marshall lived in the United States where he spent time at Stanford University, founded 6 startups over 26 years, and registered 20 US patents which were the basis for his startups.